chris17453/ttygif/README.md

 # ttygif

 A full featured text to gif conversion utility, that just works.
 It's in beta, so expect rough edges.
+It's a DIY terminal emulator that reads from STDIN or asciicast file to render themed gif's with layers.
+Great for documentation and power point presentations.

 ## ttygif in action
 ![htop](https://raw.githubusercontent.com/chris17453/ttygif-assets/master/encode/htop.gif)